 Easiest Way To Block All the Ads on Android (Apps and Browser ads)

 With many Android apps showing pop-up ads and even home screen ads, it’s no wonder users are looking to block ads on Android.
-However, blocking ads on Android isn’t as simple as installing an extension like on the desktop.
+However, blocking ads on Android isn’t as simple as installing an extension on the desktop.
 Google doesn’t allow network-level ad blockers on the Google Play Store and most outside ad blockers require a rooted device or complicating manual setups.

 If you are having a hard time finding the right ad-blocking solution for your Android phone, then maybe I can help.
 In this post, I am going to introduce a simple ad blocker for Android that only requires a single tap to work.
 Let’s get straight to it.